-- The installation and Servicing of this fire MUST only be carried out by a competent person in accordance with local Codes and/or Regulations, Building Regulations and the manufacturer's instructions.
+- The Installation and Servicing of this fire MUST only be carried out by a competent person in accordance with local Codes and/or Regulations, Building Regulations and the manufacturer's instructions.
 Failure to comply with these could lead to prosecution and invalidate the appliance warranty.
 In the event of gas leakage from the appliance, the gas supply must be turned off at the nearest isolating valve.
 This appliance is only suitable for the gas type for which it is supplied. - Keep a note of the installer's name and address, the original purchase receipt and the date of installation.
 Failure to produce this information may invalidate the warranty.
 The appliance should be serviced regularly to ensure continued safe operation.
 See the servicing section for further reference.
 Frequency of service will depend on use, but MUST be carried out at least once annually. - Parts of this appliance become naturally hot during use.
+It is recommended that a suitable fireguard is used, especially where young children, pets, the elderly or infirm are concerned.
 The manufacturer of this appliance considers all surfaces as working surfaces with the exception of the control knob and control panel. - As with any gas fire, a fire guard complying with BS 8423 must be used in presence of pets, children, and the elderly or infirm. - The appliance should be serviced regularly to ensure continued safe operation.
 Frequency of service will depend on use, but MUST be carried out at least once annually. - Combustible items, such as flooring and furniture and soft wall coverings (such as blown vinyl or embossed paper), low temperature surrounds etc may discolour if fitted too close to the fire.
 See relevant section for further details on clearances to combustibles.
 No combustible materials or flooring should protrude onto the hearth. - This appliance incorporates a combustion monitoring system (ODS). - DO NOT burn any foreign material on this fire, the ceramic fuel effect components must be of the correct type and laid out in accordance with the relevant section of these instructions. - Failure to do so could create a hazard or lead to sooting. - Before the appliance is installed, the chimney should be swept.
 All flues should be checked by the installer to ensure there are no defects or obstructions that may prevent the flow of combustion products. - This appliance is fitted with a flue blockage safety device which will shut down the fire if abnormal flue conditions occur.
 It is NOT a substitute for an independently mounted Carbon Monoxide detector. - This fire is supplied with a particular style of firefront.
 Use of the firefront will ensure an adequate airflow under the firebed for the correct functioning of this appliance.
 Use ONLY the firefront supplied with the appliance.
-Use of any other firefront could be dangerous.
+Use of any other firefront could be dangerous. - Should any home improvements be carried out to the property after the fire is installed, such as installation of extractor fans for example, the fire should be re-checked by a competent person for safe operation.